weizhouUMICH/SAIGE/README.md

 # Log for fixing bugs
+* 0.36 (November-8-2019): Bugs fixed: 1. fixed the freq calculation for mean impute for missing genotypes in  plinkFile 2.
+Diagonal elements of GRM are now estimated using markers in plinkFile with MAF >= minMAFforGRM 3.
+Conditional analysis for gene- or region-based test for binary traits is now accounting for case-control imbalance 4. plain dosage files are no longer supported for step 2 so no external boost_iostream library is needed
+** minMAFforGRM is added as a parameter in step 0 and 1, so only markers in the plinkFile with MAF >= minMAFforGRM will be used for GRM
+** weights.beta.rare, weights.beta.common, weightMAFcutoff, dosageZerodCutoff, IsOutputPvalueNAinGroupTestforBinary, IsAccountforCasecontrolImbalanceinGroupTest are added as new parameters in step 2

 * 0.35.8.8: Fixes a matrix inversion issue in the null model and adds an optional argument for the null computation to remove binary covariates with low counts by juhis

 * 0.35.8.8 (August-27-2019): Fixes a matrix inversion issue in the null model and adds an optional argument for the null computation to remove binary covariates with low counts by juhis